 Also of interest is that Choctaw has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Choctaw is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.97% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Choctaw is somewhat higher than in the average US city of 21.84%: 26.97% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Choctaw in 2010 was $32,720, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,880 for a family of four.
 However, Choctaw contains both very wealthy and poor people as well.